jeffhussmann/knock-knock/README.md

 `knock-knock` refers to the combination of a genomic location and associated homology donor as a *target*.
 Information about targets is stored in a directory called `targets` inside a project directory.

-Genomic location is specified by providing the name of genome targeted (which must exist in PROJECT_DIR/indices), the protospacer of the (SpCas9) sgRNA that was used for cutting, and the amplicon primers flanking the genomic location of this protospacer that were used to amplify the genomic DNA.
+Genomic location is specified by providing the name of genome targeted (which must exist in `PROJECT_DIR/indices`), the protospacer of the sgRNA that was used for cutting, and the amplicon primers flanking the genomic location of this protospacer that were used to amplify the genomic DNA.

 Targets are defined in a set of csv files inside the `targets` directory.
 A group of "parts-list" files `sgRNAs.csv`, `amplicon_primers.csv`, `donors.csv`, and `extra_sequences.csv` are used to register named sequences of each csv's corresponding type, and a master csv file `PROJECT_DIR/targets/targets.csv` defines each target using references to these named sequences.

+#### targets.csv

 A target is defined by filling out a row in `PROJECT_DIR/targets/targets.csv`, which must have the following columns:

 - `name`: a short, descriptive name for the target
 - `genome`: the name of the genome targeted (which must exist in `PROJECT_DIR/indices`)
-- `sgRNA_sequence`: name of the protospacer sequence that was cut. knock-knock can analyze data produces by cutting with multiple nearby guides in no-donor mode.
-If there are multiple guides, include all sgRNA names joined by semicolons.
+- `sgRNAs`: names of all sgRNAs/pegRNAs used with this target.
+If there are multiple sgRNAs, include all sgRNA names joined by semicolons.
 - `amplicon_primers`: name of the primer pair used to generate the amplicon for sequencing
 - `donor_sequence`: name of the homology-arm-containing donor, if any
 - `nonhomologous_donor_sequence`: name of the non-homology-arm containing donor, if any